aws-samples/aws-modernization-with-sysdig/content/50_module_3/51_setup_cloudtrail_runtime_security.md

 1. Firstly, you must enable AWS Security Hub in the account, then
 2. Deploy the Sysdig CloudConnector CloudFormation template.

 {{% notice tip %}}
-If you prefer learning by watching over reading, you can find an animated image at the bottom with all the steps listed below.
+If you require any clarification of the following steps, please refer to the animated image at the bottom.
 {{% /notice %}}

 ## Step 1.
 Enable AWS Security Hub